 Tools based on Total Body Connectivity Patterns, imagery, and attention to breath serve as foundations for teaching and learning.
 Instructors lead students toward a deeper understanding of their own anatomical structure and how to move efficiently with ease.
 Imagery and functional anatomy are utilized to help clarify specific sequencing.
 Articulation regarding the body and its relation to space encourages dancers to clarify their intention and movements, and gives them a lens through which to observe and describe dance.
 The elements of dance are explored to encourage the development of self-expression and invention.

 Barefoot Dance Center has one small mirror, used to attain specific goals, that is covered by a curtain most of the time.
 Without dependence on mirrors, students are less self-conscious about what they look like and thereby focus more on what they feel like.
 Removing external influences encourages students to dance from the inside out, inviting genuine somatic experiences.
-To nurture these experiences, Barefoot’s mirror is covered by a curtain and used sparingly.
 Organic, dynamic phrases with a sense of musicality invite students to dance fully and exquisitely as a reminder of why they are here.
 Emphasizing ease and efficiency in movement, teachers may pose questions, What can you do less?
 Where can you release tension?
-How can breathe support the movement?
+How can breath support the movement?
 Because new research about the body, brain, and education is published regularly, it is necessary to re-think what and why we do what we do on a regular basis in order to stay relevant.

 The intellectual and emotional work of dance-making is a vital activity for even the youngest dancers.
 Teachers welcome students to use their personal stories and interests as motivation for their work.
 This makes it possible for students to engage with issues that matter deeply to them.
 Young students may choose to focus on friendship, seasons or animals, while older dancers may explore gender, sexuality, race, war, life transitions or personal identity.
 These experiences serve to connect their ideas to the world in a historical context and reveal earnest ways of expressing them.
 This step may also include reading, reflecting, writing and witnessing.